cellear/sd-contentful/docs/learning/spec-kitty.md

 **Workaround**: Manually edit the `lane:` field in the work package prompt file frontmatter (same as lane update issue above).

+### WP03: Work Package Completion (2025-12-29)

+**What I learned:**
+- After completing a work package, update both the frontmatter `lane:` field AND the `## Activity Log` section
+- The dashboard monitors file changes, so updates appear automatically
+- Remember to update `tasks.md` to mark subtasks as complete (checkboxes)
+- Work package completion involves: code implementation, tests, documentation updates, and status tracking

 ## Questions / Unresolved

 - [Add questions as they come up]